Bronya-Rand/DDLCModTemplate2.0/README.md

     > Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)
 8. [BETA] Pronoun Support!
 Allow users to identify with what pronoun they go by!
     > See *pronoun_example.rpy* in the `game` folder for a example on how to use this feature.
+9. Better Blue Screens of Death!
+Make your own BSOD easily in-game now than ever on every operating system! (even Mac and Linux!)

 ### Added Features
 1. Terra's in-depth poem game guide!